call900913/JS-modify-object/README.md

 ## Folders and Tests
 The .js files that are inside folders have mocha tests.

-Before running those tests, run the following in your Terminal:
+Before running those tests, ensure you have Mocha in your system:
 ```
 npm install --global mocha
 ```